 Mindfulness goes hand in hand with wellbeing- paying attention to our surrounding and being aware of the situation, more aware of our thoughts and feelings so that we are able to control our emotions and not be confused or overwhelmed.

 Practicing healthy lifestyle like meditating, yoga, breathing, help our psychological and cognitive mechanisms to lead to mental and physical well-being.
-There is proved research about how and why mindfulness helps an individual to have more attention regulation, less distraction and decentering.
+However, there is proved research about how and why mindfulness helps an individual to have more attention regulation, less distraction and decentering.

-Based on my personal experience – I had being diagnosed with a medical condition, I started to adopt healthy lifestyle.
+Based on my personal experience – As diagnosed with a medical condition, I started to adopt healthy lifestyle.
 I started meditating, yoga, exercises, heathy food, and I have seen that it created a positive shift in my life.
-I think engaging in mindfulness activity is a practical way to elicit psychological and physical well-being.
+I also think engaging in mindfulness activity is a practical way to elicit psychological and physical well-being.

 - Batthyany, A. (2019).
 What is logotherapy/existential analysis?
 Logotherapy and existential analysis.
 Viktor Frankl Institut.
 Retrieved from https://www.viktorfrankl.org/logotherapy.html